wp-plugins/facebook-page-publish/readme.txt

 == Description ==

 "Facebook Page Publish" publishes your blog posts to the wall of your Facebook profile, page or application.
-Posts appear on the wall of your choice as if you would share a link - there is NO "published via Application" notification.
+Posts appear on the wall of your choice as if you would share a link (there is NO "published via Application" notification).
 The authors [gravatar](http://gravatar.com), a self-choosen or random post image, the title, author, categories and a short excerpt of your post can be shown.

 Decide yourself when and what posts to publish.
 Supports local and remote publishing based e.g. on the post category.